 The one prediction we have a lot of confidence in is that the longer people delay their investments in solar, the lower the total return will be, primarily due to the declining ITC and SACP rates.

 *Legal Disclaimer: This article is for entertainment purposes only and should not be considered financial or investment advice.
-The SREC market can be highly volatile and Honeydew Energy Advisors, Corp assumes no responsibility or liability for any decisions made from information contained in this blogpost.
+Honeydew Energy Advisors, Corp assumes no responsibility or liability for any decisions made from information contained in this blogpost.